 Founded on the following premises in 2016, LUCK first provides marginalized youth access to equestrian sports as a mitigation for trauma.
 Second, LUCK provides social capital by providing opportunities for participants to meet and forge relationships with influential people in the city.
-In fact, LUCK participants have been hired by trainers, apprenticed in trades of the equestrian industry, explored interests in becoming mounted police, been trained to handle horses on the ground, and shown successfully in A-rated horse shows.
-Third, LUCK engages participants and mounted police officers to interact using horses as a bridge to communication.
-We have engaged Cleveland youth 350 times in such activities.
+In fact, LUCK participants have been hired by trainers, apprenticed in trades in the equestrian industry, explored interests in becoming mounted police, been trained to handle horses on the ground, and shown successfully in A-rated horse shows.
+Third, LUCK engages participants and authority figures to interact using horses as a bridge to communication.
+We have touched Cleveland youth over 450 times despite not having a facility.

 LUCK participants are self-selected, referred by educators or parents, or by social service agencies.
 They develop a long-term relationship with the organization and therefore create lasting relationships.
 LUCK has a proven track record of success using urban-based equine programming to positively contribute to the development of able-bodied individuals.
 The social and emotional benefits of working with horses is undisputed and has been scientifically benchmarked.